raml2html/raml2html/README.md

 1. Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
 2. Fork the repository on Github and make your changes on the **develop** branch (or branch off of it).
-   Please retain the [code style](https://github.com/airbnb/javascript) that is used in the project and `npm run lint` before committing.
+   Run `npm run lint` before committing to check for common problems and auto format all code.
 3. Add an example of the new feature to example.raml (if applicable)
 4. Send a pull request (with the **develop** branch as the target).